Why Is My Big Toe Nail Yellow?

 Trauma or Injury

-Yellow big toe nails are usually accompanied by some other symptoms.
-Here are some of the most common symptoms of yellow big toe nails:
+Yellow big toe nails usually come with additional symptoms.
+Here are some of the most common ones to watch out for:

 Discoloration